NavsGo/modernist/index.md

 # Summary

-Masters in Data Science(2025), BE in Computer Science(2004) 14 years of software industry experience in roles of Software(JAVA) developer, project manager, scrum master, product manager Intensive exposure to Investment banking, transformation projects in top-rated investment bank 4 years of Management consultancy experience with a startup
+Masters in Data Science(2025), BE in Computer Science(2004) PGDMLAI (Diploma in Machine learning and Artificial Intelligence) from IIIT Banglore

+14 years of software industry experience in roles of Software(JAVA) developer, project manager, scrum master, product manager Intensive exposure to Investment banking, transformation projects in top-rated investment bank 4 years of Management consultancy experience with a startup